 What’s Open and What’s Closed

-Areas along the Going-to-the-Sun Road are experiencing heavy visitation.
+Parking at Avalanche Creek may experience heavy visitation.
 Expect limited parking and occasional access restrictions.
 Access restrictions will be implemented when parking areas become full or when congestion warrants.

 Lake McDonald is currently the only lake open to boating.
 The Aquatic Inspection Station is open at Apgar from 9am-7pm.
 All watercraft must be cleaned thoroughly before coming to inspection station.
 Please review the park’s website regarding watercraft prior to arrival.